Anzá is Orosur’s flagship project.

 Waymar had acquired the project some years before after being spun out from Continental Gold upon its decision to concentrate on the Buritica deposit in Colombia.

-Waymar had carried out some significant exploration programs, at Anzá, including some 18,000m of drilling, concentrated on the central APTA deposit, as well as some regional sampling carried out in cooperation with Anglo American.
+Waymar had carried out some significant exploration programs, at Anzá, including some 18,000m of drilling, concentrated on the central APTA deposit, as well as some regional sampling carried out in cooperation with Anglo Gold.

 Post-merger, Orosur then completed several smaller exploration and drilling phases at APTA and Charrascala, for some 6,000m.
 However, from 2018, exploration work was wound back as the company focussed on the wind up of its San Gregorio operations in Uruguay.